DSE · Tanzania

 Fees and tax

-Dividend withholding tax — residents5%
+Dividend withholding tax, residents5%

-Dividend withholding tax — non-residents10%
+Dividend withholding tax, non-residents10%

 Capital gains taxGenerally exempt on listed equity

-Typical brokerage commission1.0% – 1.7%
+Typical brokerage commission1.0% to 1.7%

 Fees and tax rates are indicative and change.
 Verify current rates with your broker and the latest Finance Act before transacting.